Skip to content

 FTReactNativeRUM.addAction('actionName','actionType',{'custom.foo': 'something'});

-After enabling enableAutoTrackUserAction, the SDK will automatically collect clicks of components with the onPress attribute.
-If you wish to execute some custom operations based on automatic tracking, the SDK supports the following operations:
+After enabling enableAutoTrackUserAction, the SDK will automatically collect click operations for components with the onPress attribute.
+If you wish to execute some customized operations on top of automatic tracking, the SDK supports the following:

 • Customize the actionName for a component's click event